Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-04-dates.md

 - Local time refers to the timezone set on your computer.
 - UTC is synonymous with Greenwich Mean Time (GMT) in practice.

 By default, almost every date method in JavaScript (except one) gives you a date/time in local time.

-You only get UTC if you specify UTC.
+Read more here:

 https://css-tricks.com/everything-you-need-to-know-about-date-in-javascript/